Shah Mahmood Qureshi: Pakistan Muslim League (N)

 Qureshi was defeated in the 1997 Pakistani general election by Makhdoom Javed Hashmi of PML-N. He was offered a position in the Council of Economic Advisers to then President of Pakistan Pervez Musharraf, which he refused.

 Qureshi served as the District Nazim (mayor) of Multan from 2000 to 2002.
-During his mayor period, he well administrated the Multan district and oversaw a number of development projects.
+During his mayor period, he well administered the Multan district and oversaw a number of development projects.

-He was re-elected for the second time to the National Assembly of Pakistan from Multan in 2002 Pakistani general election on PPP seat and defeated Makhdoom Javed Hashmi.
+He was re-elected for the second time to the National Assembly of Pakistan from Multan in the 2002 Pakistani general election on PPP seat and defeated Makhdoom Javed Hashmi.
 Reportedly, he used his influence as a mayor of Multan to win the 2002 elections.
 In 2006, Benazir Bhutto appointed Qureshi as the President of Pakistan Peoples Party Punjab to revive the popularity of PPP in southern Punjab given his good experience.
 Reportedly, Qureshi slapped an officer for beating a party activist of PPP in 2006.

-He was re-elected for the third time to the National Assembly of Pakistan from Multan in 2008 Pakistani general election.
+He was re-elected for the third time to the National Assembly of Pakistan from Multan in the 2008 Pakistani general election.

-Foreign minister
+First term as Foreign minister

 Reportedly, Qureshi was a potential candidate for the Prime Minister of Pakistan in the coalition government headed by the PPP.
 However, Qureshi was instead given the post of Minister of Foreign Affairs in the cabinet of Prime Minister Yousaf Raza Gillani.

 After taking charge of the office, Qureshi immediately made clear that he was committed to establishing peace in the region and that maintaining friendly ties with neighbouring India were amongst his top priorities.
 Qureshi went on his first visit as foreign minister to China in October 2008 with then Defence Minister of Pakistan Ahmad Mukhtar and then President of Pakistan Asif Ali Zardari.